 Parking requirements arising from new development must be provided within the boundaries of the application site, and not give rise to demand for on-street parking.
 As a minimum, the number of parking spaces to be provided should be determined with demonstrable regard to local planning policy standards as set out in the most up to date guidance of the local planning authority/local highway authority.

-Development which complies with other policies in the Development Plan that would provide for additional car parking capacity, particularly to service Ingleby Cross, will be supported.
+Development which complies with other policies in the Neighbourhood Plan and in the Local Plan that would provide for additional car parking capacity, particularly to service Ingleby Cross, will be supported.

 Planning Justification for Policy P6